TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 9/Mark 9.37.md

 ---

-Whosoever shall receive one of such little children in my name, receiveth me: and whosoever receiveth me, receiveth not me, but him that sent me.
+"Whoever receives one such little child in my name, receives me, and whoever receives me, doesn't receive me, but him who sent me."